Compound File Binary Format

 Compound File Binary Format (CFBF), also called Compound File, Compound Document format, or Composite Document File V2 (CDF), is a compound document file format for storing numerous files and streams within a single file on a disk.
 CFBF is developed by Microsoft and is an implementation of Microsoft COM Structured Storage.
+The file format is used for storing storage objects and stream objects in a hierarchical structure within a single file.

 Microsoft has opened the format for use by others and it is now used in a variety of programs from Microsoft Word and Microsoft Access to Business Objects.
 It also forms the basis of the Advanced Authoring Format.

 Overview

 At its simplest, the Compound File Binary Format is a container, with little restriction on what can be stored within it.

-A CFBF file structure loosely resembles a FAT filesystem.
+A CFBF file structure loosely resembles a FAT file system.
 The file is partitioned into Sectors which are chained together with a File Allocation Table (not to be mistaken with the file system of the same name) which contains chains of sectors related to each file, a Directory holds information for contained files with a Sector ID (SID) for the starting sector of a chain and so on.